 All water is metered and sold at a monthly base charge plus a usage rate per thousand gallons.
-The residential rates in place at June 30, 2017, are:
+The residential rates in place at June 30, 2018, are:

-\$12.39 per month base charge (household size meter)
+\$12.64 per month base charge (household size meter)

-\$ 4.77 per thousand gallons for the first 6,000 gallons
+\$ 4.87 per thousand gallons for the first 6,000 gallons

-\$ 6.50 per thousand gallons for the next 4,000 gallons
+\$ 6.63 per thousand gallons for the next 4,000 gallons

-\$ 9.50 per thousand gallons for all usage above 10,000 gallons
+\$ 9.69 per thousand gallons for all usage above 10,000 gallons

 Sewerage charges are based on metered water usage.
-The Authority added 836 new sewerage customers to the system in 2017.
-Volumetric sewer rates were increased by 2% (base rates were not increased) effective for the last eight months of the fiscal year.
-Residential sewerage rates at June 30, 2017, are:
+Those sewerage customers who do substantial outdoor irrigation typically have separate irrigation meters.
+So, sewerage revenue is not as significantly impacted by weather conditions as is water revenue.
+The Authority added 992 new sewerage customers to the system in 2018.
+Sewer rates were increase by 2% effective November 2017, and thus were in effect for the final eight months of the fiscal year.
+Residential sewerage rates at June 30, 2018, are:

-\$12.39 per month base charge
+\$12.64 per month base charge

-\$ 4.77 per thousand gallons for the first 6,000 gallons
+\$ 4.87 per thousand gallons for the first 6,000 gallons

-\$ 6.50 per thousand gallons for all usage above 10,000 gallons
+\$ 6.63 per thousand gallons for all usage above 10,000 gallons

-Approximately 38% of the Authority's water customers are also sewer customers.
+Approximately 39% of the Authority's water customers are also sewer customers.
 However, this percentage is growing as Henry County transforms to a more urbanized county, and most new subdivisions and commercial developments require public sewer.

 Connection fees - A connection fee, approximating the cost of the water meter equipment, is required for all new connections onto the system.
-At June 30, 2017, the fee for a standard 3⁄4 inch meter is \$320 (the charge is more for larger meters).
+At June 30, 2018, the fee for a standard 3⁄4 inch meter is \$320 (the charge is more for larger meters).
 In addition, if the Authority is required to tap into the water main and run the service line to the meter, the Authority charges a fee to recover the cost for doing so.
-Total revenue received from connection fees has risen each year for six consecutive years from a low of \$104,000 in FY 2011, up to \$550,438 in FY 2017.
+Total revenue received from Connection fees has risen each year for seven consecutive years from a low of \$104,000 in FY 2011, up to \$580,280 in FY 2018.

-Other fees and charges - This line item includes a 10% fee for late payments made by customers, which totaled \$806,100 in FY 2017.
+Other fees and charges - This line item includes a 10% fee for late payments made by customers, which totaled \$757,615 in FY 2018.
 A \$50 fee is also required to restore service to customers who have had their water service cut off for non-payment.
-During the year, approximately \$441,051 was collected for that.
-Bad check fees, damage and tampering fees, plan review fees, non-compliance fees, fishing permits and various other fees, are also credited to this line.
+During the year \$411,434 was collected for that.
+Another \$200,098 was assessed and collected from industrial customers for non-compliance with our sewer use ordinance.
+Administration fees totaling \$99,886 were assessed to cities and neighboring counties for billing and collecting sewer fees and sanitation fees (for one city) on their behalf.
+Bad check fees, damage and tampering fees, plan review fees, fishing permits and various other fees, are also credited to this line.

-Water treatment and water purchase - This is the cost to operate the Authority's two water treatment plants, having a permitted capacity totaling 40 million gallons per day (MGD), plus nine elevated water storage tanks, three ground storage tanks and several booster pump stations.
-Actual water production during FY 2017 averaged 16.1 million gallons per day (MGD), compared to 15.4 MGD the previous year.
+Water treatment and water purchase - This is the cost to operate the Authority's two water treatment plants, having a permitted capacity totaling 40 million gallons per day (mgd), plus ten elevated water storage tanks, three ground storage tanks and several booster pump stations.
+Actual water production during FY 2018 averaged 15.7 million gallons per day (mgd), compared to 16.1 mgd the previous year.
 In addition to its finished water production capability, contracts with neighboring Clayton and DeKalb counties enable the Authority to purchase finished water on an as needed basis.
-For the last ten years, inclusive of the current year, after the Authority's second water treatment plant came on line in 2007, the Authority produces more than 99% of its total water requirements and purchases less than 1%.
+For the last eleven years, inclusive of the current year, after the Authority's second water treatment plant came on line in 2007, the Authority produces more than 99% of its total water requirements and purchases less than 1%.